kahidna/Portofolio-website/README.md

 To do so, open the `data/config.js` file and edit the values to what makes you, you!

 Also, replace the image located in `public/static/profile.png` with a picture of yourself!
 Or a cool avatar!
-Or just keep it the same if you are actually LeBron James!
-(Hey bro if you're looking at this, then "hello world" to you!)

 ### Change the Favicon